Skip to main content

 Standard email providers (like Gmail and Outlook) usually only encrypt data in transit.

-Once your message reaches the recipient’s inbox - or if it's sent to the wrong person - it’s no longer secure.
+Once your message reaches the recipient's inbox - or if it's sent to the wrong person - it is no longer secure.

-That’s a problem.
-In the UK, over 1 in 5 data breaches are caused by email mistakes such as misdirected messages or incorrect CC usage.
+In the UK, over 1 in 5 reported data breaches are linked to email mistakes such as misdirected messages or incorrect CC usage (Cyber Security Breaches Survey 2025).

 Why Consider a Free Secure Email Service?